-When a Dual Control Module is fitted the Power Wheelchair may be operated by the user, or control may be switched to an assistant to operate on behalf of the user.
 The variety of fitting variants as well as the modular design mean that this wheelchair can be used by those who cannot walk or have limited mobility e.g. because of:

 - Paralysis

 - Loss of extremity (leg amputation)

-- Extremity defect deformity
+- · Extremity defect deformity

 - Joint contractures/joint injuries

 - Strokes and brain injuries

 - Neurological disabilities (e.g. MS, Parkinson...)

 - Illnesses such as heart and circulation deficiencies, disturbance of equilibrium or cachexia as well as for elderly people who still have the strength in the upper body.

 - Persons who are mentally and physically able to control an input device to operate the chair and its functions in a safe way.

-- The maximum user weight shall not exceed 120 kg.
+- The maximum user weight shall not exceed 136 kg with Sedeo Pro or Sedeo Lite.